MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.providers/iwidgetprovidermessage_onmessagereceived_511610511.md

 ## -description

-Raised when the widget's content posts a message using the [window.chrome.webview.postMessage](/microsoft-edge/webview2/reference/javascript/webview) JavaScript method.
+Raised when the widget's web content posts a message using the [window.chrome.webview.postMessage](/microsoft-edge/webview2/reference/javascript/webview) JavaScript method.

 ## -parameters